 There are those who embrace email, and there are those who don’t.
-And stuck in the middle between these two groups, there are property managers.
+And stuck in the middle between these groups are property managers.
 Mail was an early casualty in the digital revolution, and yet debate over when and to whom it should be sent persists.
 Why?

 It’s about customer preferences versus business processes.
 The question, in other words, goes like this: if you have 250 properties in your portfolio, and one or two owners prefer to receive mail with a postage stamp on it rather than email, is it better to communicate with everyone via one system and send 250 letters?
 Or is it better to adapt your systems to cater for the two owners, meaning you can send two letters and just email the remaining 248?

-As more options emerge for contact, that might mean you’ll need to offer more channels for contact: not fewer.
-It’s time, in other words, to ditch the process-driven approach to communication.
-There is not ever again going to be one communication system to rule them all.
-Sometimes, you’re still going to need to send letters—just not nearly so many.
+As more options emerge for contact, you’ll likely need to offer more channels to customers: not fewer.
+It’s time, in other words, to ditch the one-size-fits-all approach to communication.
+Trying to reach every customer through only one channel, like email or paid postage, is a fool's errand.
+Because we're calling it: there is not ever again going to be one communication system to rule them all.

 In 2011, the first Kindle was released, and it caused a stir among book lovers.
 The fear was that a digital book spelled a mass extinction event for all physical books.
 Option A (the e-book) would totally and utterly replace option B (the physical book).

-It turned out that some people preferred A, and others preferred B.
+It turned out that some people preferred physical books, and others preferred e-books.
+Customer preferences dictated the outcome, and now we have more options, not fewer.

 With more smartphone apps, online portals, cloud-based communications and an avalanche of alternatives rising up to replace email, the chances of communicating with your entire customer base through one medium is looking less and less likely.
 So why keep trying to do it that way?